eastend-street/brickhouse-old/README.md

 # [Old version] Company home page project
-⚠️This project is old and not under maintanance⚠️
+⚠️This project is old and not under maintanance.
+I'm working on [new repository](https://github.com/WMAD-react/brickhouse) ⚠️

 This is a team project to make company homepage website.

 [Brickhouse website](https://flamboyant-golick-8bc858.netlify.com/)